TwinFan/CSL2XSB/README.md

 - Make a copy of it!
 - Put the `CSL2XSB.py` script into the base directory of the that copy.
 - Double-lick the `CSL2XSB.py` script in the explorer to start it.
 It will ask you if you want to run the script in that current directory.
 Enter "y" and hit Enter.
-- It then asks "Do you want to replace dataRefs in the CSL...?"
+- It then asks "Do you want to make the CSL packages unique to LiveTraffic?"
 Read below about it in the section "Several multiplayer clients in parallel".
 If unsure leave this alone and just hit enter.

 ## Synopsis